bradymiller/bradymiller.github.io/todo/index.md

 ### Expedited
 * G3 items to work on: Figure out timezones of volunteers and 8/25-8/28, find out ideal times from volunteers during this.
+* Increment OpenEMR version to 5.0.0 if community is ok with it.
 * Clarify MU2 testing history with Infogard.

 ### OpenEMR Code Reviews